 Nothing says Happy Birthday like summoning the spirits of your dead relatives.

 Alex is a bruja, the most powerful witch in a generation… and she hates magic.
 At her Deathday celebration, Alex performs a spell to rid herself of her power.
 But it backfires.
 Her whole family vanishes into thin air, leaving her alone with Nova, a brujo boy she can’t trust.
-A boy whose intentions are as dark as the strange marks on his skin.
+A boy whose intentions are as dark as the strange markings on his skin.

 The only way to get her family back is to travel with Nova to Los Lagos, a land in-between, as dark as Limbo and as strange as Wonderland…